Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Semuc Champey struck me, as places often do, as an “I Can’t Believe It’s Not UNESCO” destination.
 It’s not even on the tentative list!

-For our day exploring Semuc Champey, my friends and I did the one-day tour offered by several different hostels in town.
+For our day exploring Semuc Champey, my friends and I did the one-day guided tour offered by several different hostels in town.
 It included a hike to the viewpoint, time swimming in the pools, cave exploration, and river tubing.
 Here’s how it went!